Almah200/Canvas_graphs/README.md

 Compile the program using gcc task1.c -o task1.
 Run the executable ./task1.
-Follow the prompts to input the number of vertices and edges. task2.c:
+Follow the prompts to input the number of vertices and edges. while inputing the edges translate the countries into numbers from 0-11 representing the total number of the nodes/vertices. assinging each country to a number and keep note of that. task2.c:

 Include the necessary function calls in your program.